 Crest Theatre

-Company and venue in Toronto, Ontario , which is at the source of professional theatre in Canada.
-It was founded in 1954 by Murray and Donald Davis and their sister Barbara Chilcott and performed in an 822-seat theatre on Mt.
+Company and venue in Toronto, Ontario, which was an important instigator of professional theatre in Canada.
+It was founded in 1954 by Murray and Donald Davis and their sister Barbara Chilcott, and performed in an 822-seat theatre formerly named the Belsize built in 1927 on Mt.
 Pleasant Road.

-The company went on to produce over 90 plays from the Canadian and international repertories and presented the work of Robertson Davies , Marcel Dubé , Mavor Moore , Barry Morse , Bernard Slade , Herbert Whittaker , Malcolm Black , John Hirsch , Kate Reid , Martha Henry , Charmion King ,, Bruno Gerussi and Amelia Hall among many others.
+In the 1950s and 60s,the Company went on to produce over ninety plays from the Canadian and international repertories and presented the works of Robertson Davies, Marcel Dubé, Mavor Moore, Bernard Slade, Herbert Whittaker, with directors Malcolm Black and John Hirsch, and actors Barry Morse, Kate Reid, Martha Henry, Charmion King, Gordon Pinsent, Bruno Gerussi, Frances Hyland, Douglas Rain, and Amelia Hall among many others.

-In 1957, JB Priestly's The Glass Cage premiered with the company and when the troupe toured the work to London's West End, they became the first all-Canadian troupe to play there.
+In 1957, J.B.
+Priestly's The Glass Cage premiered with the company, and when the troupe toured the work to London's West End, it became the first all-Canadian troupe to play there.

-However, times became hard in the 60s and the Canada Council actually refused a grant because it claimed the company's artistic standards were slackening.
-It closed in 1966.
+However, times became hard in the 1960s, and the Canada Council actually refused a grant because it claimed the Company's artistic standards were slipping.
+The Crest Theatre closed in 1966.

 An archival collection on this subject is available at the Toronto Reference Library.